mekanism/Mekanism/README.md

 Mekanism is an independent Minecraft add-on featuring high-tech machinery that can be used to create powerful tools, armor, and weapons.
 You can find more detail on the features on the [**Official Website**](http://aidancbrady.com/mekanism/).
-With features ranging from jetpacks and balloons to factories and energy cubes, the mod does not have any unifying goal.
+With features ranging from jetpacks and balloons to factories and energy cubes, the mod does not have a single unifying goal.
 Nevertheless, these features combine coherently to create a rich gameplay experience that players will enjoy.

 Mekanism uses a tier-based system to organize the majority of its core features, like energy cubes and factories.
 There are four tiers: basic, advanced, elite, and ultimate.
-Players can upgrade their components to the next tier by placing each component in a crafting grid and surrounding it with the necessary resources for the upgrade.
+Players can upgrade their components to the next tier by placing each component in a crafting grid and surrounding it with the necessary resources for the upgrade or in world by using tier installers.

-After using Mechanism for a while, players can obtain a near-indestructible suit of Obsidian Armor, receive four ingots for each ore mined, fly with hydrogen-powered jetpacks, and have cute robotic friends following them around while they mine. :)
+After using Mekanism for a while, players can obtain a near-indestructible suit of Refined Obsidian Armor, receive five ingots for each ore mined, fly with hydrogen-powered jetpacks, and have cute robotic friends following them around while they mine. :)

 # Discord #